igorski/bitmappery/README.md

 * 603 ms in WebAssembly inside a Web Worker

 Note that the WebAssembly Web Worker takes a performance hit from converting the ImageData buffer to float32 prior to allocating the buffer in the WASM instance's memory.
-This can benefit from further tweaking to see if it gets closer to the JavaScript Web Worker performance.
+This could benefit from further tweaking to see if it gets closer to the JavaScript Web Worker performance.

-WebAssembly filtering is a user controllable feature in the preferences pane.
+However, as in the current setup the JS solution alone is performant enough _and you would need to write the filter code twice_, the default for WASM is disabled.